Where can I find SMA redemption timeframes?

 • Pending SMA applications or redemptions which include managed funds being redeemed

-• Managed fund pricing when distributions are being paid.
+• Managed fund pricing when distributions are being paid

-How are turnaround times calculated?
+How are redemption times calculated?

 • there could be an ongoing corporate action